-( full title is " This Sceptred Isle 1702 to 1760 : The First British Empire ", by Christopher Lee , read by Anna Massey , Churchill extracts read by Peter Jeffrey , Additional readings by Denys Hawthorne , Patience Tomlinson & Brett Usher , Produced by Pete Atkin )
+( full title is " This Sceptred Isle 1702 to 1760 : The First British Empire ", by Christopher Lee , read by Anna Massey , plus extracts from " A History of the English-speaking Peoples ", by Sir Winston Churchill , read by Peter Jeffrey , Additional readings by Denys Hawthorne , Patience Tomlinson & Brett Usher , Produced by Pete Atkin )

 Queen Anne was the last of the Stuart monarchs.
 In her twelve years on the throne she became the last monarch to veto an Act of Parliament.
 Scotland was officially united with England and Wales, and the Duke of Marlborough - Churchill's most illustrious ancestor - became a national hero in winning the Battle of Blenheim.
 When Anne died without an heir, Great Britain acquired its first Hanoverian king - George the First.